 Venus, Software Engineer at Rockbot

-However, getting into an internship program with a well-known company is a great way to boost your credentials.
-You can even apply for an apprenticeship at the same company after college graduation.
+Getting into an internship program with a well-known company is a great way to boost your resume and prepare for a data analyst apprenticeship.
+You can even apply for an apprenticeship at the same company after you graduate from college.

 A trade school, also known as a technical school, focuses on honing practical work skills with fewer academic lectures.
-Colleges and universities offer data analytics programs and will take several months up to two years to complete the course.
+Colleges and universities offer data analytics programs that only take a few months to two years to complete.

 Is a Data Analytics Apprenticeship Worth It?

 A data analyst apprenticeship will help you learn advanced data analytics skills through mentorship and work-based learning.
 Most data analytics apprenticeships are paid learning experiences.
 Even better, data analyst apprentices have a high chance of getting hired by the company they intern at.

 A data analyst apprenticeship is a worthwhile step to starting a career as a data analyst.
 However, apprenticeship programs can be hard to get into, and they aren’t the only way to start your career.
 Data analytics bootcamps are another way to gain intensive training, hands-on experience, and mentorship.

 Data Analytics Apprenticeship FAQ

 Most people think that data analytics is hard to learn.
 Analytics requires a love of data and statistics, and data analysts need to have skills in programming, mathematics, finance, and business.
 It is hard to be a data analyst if you don’t like detail-oriented, computer-based projects.